FRIENDSHIP FORCE OF MANITOBA

 -

-provides accommodation and activities that reflect their community life and culture
+participates in activities that reflect their community life and culture

 -